Is there something more appropriate for a section called “hidden Italy” than a daytime hotel buried underground in one of Italy’s busiest cities?

 Well, I couldn’t have thought of anything more apt for our journey throughout Italy’s secret gems.

-If in the first post of this series I took you to a secluded spot in the woods, this time we go to Milan and discover the Albergo Diurno Metropolitano, a daytime hotel which has been literally buried for the last years.
+If in the first post of this series I took you to a secluded spot in the woods, this time we go to Milan and discover the Albergo Diurno Metropolitano, a daytime hotel that has been literally buried for the last years.

-Opened to the public in 1924, the Albergo Diurno Metropolitano was a daytime hotel where people could find all the services they need whether they were traveling or not.
+Opened to the public in 1924, the Albergo Diurno Metropolitano was a daytime hotel where people could find all the services they needed whether they were traveling or not.
 Located under Piazza Oberdan, it was a huge space open from 7 am and 11 pm.

-It had two entrances: one for the spa, with both luxurious baths with bathtubs and more simple ones with just a shower, and another one for other facilities like barbershops and ladies hairdresser’s, estheticians, ironing and wardrobe facilities, a variety of shops and even a travel agency and a photography shop.
+It had two entrances: one for the spa, with both luxurious baths with bathtubs and more simple ones with just a shower, and another one for other facilities like barbershops and ladies hairdressers, estheticians, ironing and wardrobe facilities, a variety of shops and even a travel agency and a photography shop.

 The ads of the time assured that it was “the most welcoming and modern in Europe”.